rodrigo210399/portfolio-demo/README.md

     1. **Data Cleaning** – applying multiple techniques to handle missing values, outliers, and inconsistencies.
     2. **Data Preprocessing** – transforming, normalizing, and encoding data to adapt to different use cases.
     3. **STGNN Model** – implementation of a Spatio-Temporal Graph Neural Network, including model training and performance evaluation results.

+---

+💡 *“A well-written code doesn't need too many comments because it explains itself.”*
+— A lazy but good programmer 😎